Already know you want to join, and just want a brochure and registration form? Click here.

 We accept cash (in person), cheque, and Interac® eTransfer.
 For Interac® eTransfer, please use the address CSA@nithvalleyorganics.ca.

+Winter shares are strictly on a demand basis.
+If we don't have five shares at the start of the season, we won't have them that year.
 The winter season fills the gap between the end of one summer CSA season and the beginning of the next.
 It is broken into two sessions of 8 bi-weekly pickups each.
-The first session begins the 8th of November.
+The first session begins the first week of November.
 For the winter season, we only offer one size of box.
 If you've found the box size to be too much (or are concerned that you might) you might want to split it with someone else.

 Every week there will be something green (most commonly spinach, but also kale, arugula, asian mix and likely lettuce).
 Other than that it will be storage vegetables - things that keep if chilled: winter squash, carrots, beets, onions, potatoes, turnips, and so on.
 We might have a few late hold-outs from the main season the first week, and we should have asparagus, and possibly radishes, peas and strawberries in the last pickup or two. - more information on winter shares at this link.